Space Shuttle program: Successors

-Artemis 1 is the first flight of the SLS and was launched as a test of the completed Orion and SLS system.
+Artemis I is the first flight of the SLS and was launched as a test of the completed Orion and SLS system.
 During the mission, an uncrewed Orion capsule spent 10 days in a 57000 km distant retrograde orbit around the Moon before returning to Earth.
-Artemis 2, the first crewed mission of the program, will launch four astronauts in 2024 on a free-return flyby of the Moon at a distance of 8520 km.
-After Artemis 2, the Power and Propulsion Element of the Lunar Gateway and three components of an expendable lunar lander are planned to be delivered on multiple launches from commercial launch service providers.
-Artemis 3 is planned to launch in 2025 aboard a SLS Block 1 rocket and will use the minimalist Gateway and expendable lander to achieve the first crewed lunar landing of the program.
-The flight is planned to touch down on the lunar south pole region, with two astronauts staying there for about one week.
+Artemis II, the first crewed mission of the program, launched on April 1, 2026 on a free-return flyby of the Moon at a distance of 8520 km.
+Artemis III, a low Earth orbit mission, is planned to launch in 2027.
+Artemis IV is planned to touch down on the lunar south pole region in 2028, with two astronauts staying there for about one week.

 For many Artemis missions, the Space Launch System's two solid rocket boosters' engines and casings and four main engines and the Orion spacecraft's main engine will all be previously flown Space Shuttle main engines, solid rocket boosters, and Orbital Maneuvering System engines.
 They are refurbished legacy engines from the Space Shuttle program, some of which even date back to the early 1980s.
 For example, Artemis I had components that flew on 83 of the 135 Space Shuttle missions.
 From Artemis I to Artemis IV recycled Shuttle main engines will be used before manufacturing new engines.
 From Artemis I to Artemis III recycled Shuttle solid rocket boosters' engines and steel casings will be used before manufacturing new ones.
 From Artemis I to Artemis VI the Orion main engine will use six previously flown Space Shuttle OMS engines.